 What does it mean to say that Christ was made sin for us?
 Dr. Ron Rhodes has some pertinent observations here:

 What is the way that God reconciled us?
 How did He do it?
 That is what the Apostle Paul is talking about.
 Therefore, a forensic-imputation theme completely fits with the flow of Paul's message.
 He is making the appeal precisely because of the reality of imputation.
 That is the very reason we may be reconciled to a holy God.
-So, Catholic Nick's argument does not stand up at all.
+So, Catholic Nick's argument with 2 Corinthians 5:21 and imputation does not hold water.